Info

 Mid-century furniture therefore rarely appears heavy or overpowering.
 Its aesthetic stems from the balance between function, material, and form.

 This design philosophy is particularly evident in a well-crafted sofa or a carefully designed mid-century armchair.
-For us as furniture designers, this is what makes mid-century design so appealing: form and function work in harmony to create furniture that is understated, clean, and timeless.
+For us as furniture designers, this is what makes mid-century design so appealing: form and function work together to create furniture that is understated, clean, and timeless.

 The Historical Origins of Mid-Century Design